quantumlib/Qualtran/README.md

 > Some algorithms or library functionality may be incomplete or contain inaccuracies.
 Open issues or
 > contact the authors with bug reports or feedback.

-You should be able to import the `qualtran` package into your interactive Python environment as as well as your programs:
+You should be able to import the `qualtran` package into your interactive Python environment as well as your programs:

 ```shell